justin-napolitano/enter_my_car/index.md

 ### Entering my car

-How do I currently entery my car?
+How do I currently enter my car?

 1. I open the door (maybe this is another post)
 2. I sit down